 When we walked over and shone his flashlight, though, it was not a huge panther after all.
 It was just a large house cat.
 That was when I woke up.

 Are you looking for a great place to invest this year?
-Annie and I are serving the Lord in the United States and in Brazil.
+Annie and I are serving the Lord in the United States, Africa, South America and India.
 We are training leaders and helping plant churches.
-An investment in building God's Kingdom is always a good investment.
+An investment in building God’s Kingdom is always a good investment.
 Just click here.
-Obrigado!
+Thanks so much!